RLOpenCatalyst/Service_Workbench_Templates/RStudio/README.md

 ## Key Features
 Below are a few key features of RStudio V2 with Application Load Balancer (ALB)
 *	The shared AWS ALB (Application Load Balancer) used with AWS ACM certificates for each Hosting Account simplifies the Certificate Management Lifecycle.
-*	Using unique self-signed certificate to encrypt between ALB and RStudio EC2 to ensure secure connection, thus enabling encrypt connection per RStudio.
+*	Using unique self-signed certificate to encrypt between ALB and RStudio EC2 to ensure secure connection, thus enabling encrypted connection per RStudio.
-*	ALB Listener Rules leveraged to ensure secure access only to allowed CIDR blocks in case of compromised / shared RStudio URL.
+*	ALB Listener rules leveraged to ensure secure access only to allowed CIDR blocks in case of compromised / shared RStudio URL.

 ## Getting Started
 ### Prerequisite